Sales Backlog stands for the amount of sales orders that a company has received but has not completed yet, also referred

 The backlog will still be increasing because the company is working under capacity – either the company has to increase orders closure capacity over the weekly sales, or sales should decrease – the first option is preferred

 Best Practice Advice

 Best practice shows that the backlog should be measured against previous week’s sales, as this will show the backlog performance efficiency relative to sales performance.

-However, if the company is working towards a target, in our case the 1-day backlog challenge, they could measure current backlog against last week’s backlog.
+However, if the company is working towards a target, in our case the 1-day backlog challenge, they could measure the current backlog against last week’s backlog.
 This will help to measure progress, such as % increase or % decrease in backlog days.

 If tracking backlog indicators is relevant to your business strategy, then consider using professional Balanced Scorecard software BSC Designer for this purpose.

 On the one hand, you can use it to track your Key Performance Indicators and align them with appropriate action plans, and on the other hand, you can monitor your metrics (like, for example, backlog) automatically, and if it gets into the yellow or red zone, the person responsible will get a notification that something has gone wrong.

 - Access templates.
 Sign-up with a free plan at BSC Designer for immediate access to 23 scorecard templates, including Sales Order KPIs discussed in this article.

 - Master skills.
 Check out free video tutorial for the Balanced Scorecard.
 Master your strategy planning and execution skills with Strategy Execution training.

 - Automate.
 Learn what Balanced Scorecard software is and how it can make your life easier by automating strategy execution, KPIs, and strategy maps.